RocketDerp/April14_2025/June8_2025/Religions_Political_Parties_Cults_MassMind_MassMan.md

 # Religions hating other religions

-When religions split and become hate-filleed and violent against "the others".
+When religions split and become hate-filled and violent against "the others".
 Gentile, infidel, non-believer treatment.
-Mob mentality of gorup membership in religions.
+Mob mentality of group membership in religions.

 &nbps;